 Possible projects include:

 Stantec’s Environmental Services group is dedicated to managing environmental issues professionally and proactively and includes specialists in wildlife biology, wetland science, botany, habitat restoration, permitting, GIS, and Information Management.
-We focus on collecting accurate field data following scientifically defensible protocols and helping our clients navigate the constantly landscape of environmental regulations and policies.
-The Stantec Summer Intern, based in our Topsham, Maine office, will support staff in the office and field and will be involved in a variety of tasks that may include wetland characterizations, wildlife assessments at wind projects, endangered species surveys, literature review, data management, and technical writing.
-We are seeking talented and enthusiastic individuals with a keen interest in the natural sciences and an appreciation for the importance of quality fieldwork and attention to detail.
+Stantec focuses on collecting accurate field data following scientifically defensible protocols and helping clients navigate the constantly shifting landscape of environmental regulations and policies.
+The Stantec Summer Intern, based in the Topsham, Maine office, will support staff in the office and field and will be involved in a variety of tasks that may include wetland characterizations, wildlife assessments at wind projects, endangered species surveys, literature review, data management, and technical writing.
+Stantec is seeking talented and enthusiastic individuals with a keen interest in the natural sciences and an appreciation for the importance of quality fieldwork and attention to detail.
 The internship will be office based but may include periods of remote fieldwork, for which transportation and lodging would be provided.
 The intern will be exposed to several different projects in the field and office over the course of the fellowship.
 Likely office-based projects will be creation of a database of results of publicly available bird and bat mortality studies conducted by Stantec and others at commercial wind projects in North America and creation of annotated bibliographies of recent literature on bird and bat impacts at wind projects.
 Likely field-based projects will include operating a GPS for wetland delineations at one of several potential remote projects in Maine, or conducting post-construction bird and bat mortality surveys at an operational wind project in the northeast.